spitfire-sidra/lazym/README.md

    pip install lazym
    ```

-3. After installation, run the following command to set up the Git hook:
+3. After installation, navigate to any Git repository and run the following command to set up the Git hook:

    ```
    lazym install
    ```

    This will install the necessary Git hook to enable automatic commit message generation.

 ## Usage